KompPsy/jupyter-service/README.md

 Method 1:
 ---------
 >>
-1. User will need to will need to pre-create the service file then transfer jupyterlab.service to /etc/systemd/system.
+1. User will need to need to pre-create the service file then transfer jupyterlab.service to /etc/systemd/system.
 >>
 Method 2:
 ---------